darshanabitla11-dev/Typing-Speed/README.md

-# Typing-Speed
-A simple Python-based Water Reminder application that helps users stay hydrated by sending regular alerts to drink water.
-This project demonstrates basic Python concepts like loops, time intervals, and notifications while promoting healthy daily habits. 💧
+A Python-based Typing Speed Test application that measures a user's typing speed and accuracy.
+The program presents random text for typing and calculates Words Per Minute (WPM) and errors, helping users improve their typing skills while demonstrating Python programming concepts. ⌨️🚀